packetchaos/Navi_pro/README.md

     Navi_pro.py list -scanners

 ### Create 100s of Webapp Scans from a CSV File
-* Receive the file and run the below command
+To Receive a file for Navi Pro to use you must push the file to the container.
+Netcat is installed on the container to do this, or you can use the 'listen' command to accomplish this.

     Navi_pro.py spider <your_csv_file.csv>

-* Chooes your Scan type : Webapp Overview or Webapp Scan
+* Choose your Scan type : Webapp Overview or Webapp Scan
 * Choose your scanner: A list will be displayed
 * Scans will be created but not started.
 * An output of the Webapp URL and Scan ID will be displayed on completion